Mantras: Powerful Proto-Thought Forms in the Mind and Psyche

 We can think of thoughts as an inner language, an internal dialogue, or a visualization.
 The vocabulary of this language grows as we learn more about the world and ourselves.
 Essentially, thoughts are the internal dialogue or visualization that allows us to process information and navigate our lives.

-There are many different types of thoughts.
-For example, thoughts can be active or passive.
-Active thoughts are conscious and deliberate, such as when we're actively problem-solving or making decisions.
+- Active thoughts are conscious and deliberate, such as when we're actively problem-solving or making decisions.
 We engage our thinking function to understand something and express that understanding in words.

 Unlike normal thoughts used to categorize the world for communication, a mantra is a thought form that often has no literal meaning in the outer world.
 Its power lies not in its semantic content but in its sound vibration, which conveys powerfully intuitive information to the conscious mind as a sense of knowing that reveals the meaning of things.

-When Do We Start to Think?
+When do we start to Think?

 We start to think from an early age, but our ability to think and our cognitive abilities develop gradually over time.
 We can say that thinking, as we think about it, starts between the ages of 1 and 2 years when we begin to use symbolic thinking.
 This is when we start to play and use objects to represent other things.
 We communicate using primal sounds that express emotions and feelings but are not yet organized into language.